 |8.7.1||Proportion and number of children aged 5‑17 years engaged in child labour, by sex and age|

-Over 160 million children worldwide aged 5–17 years were engaged in child labour in 2020.
-According to the UN, this amounted to almost 1 in 10 of all children in this age group.
-Since 2016 child labour has increased by over 8 million, putting the goal of ending child labour in all its forms by 2025 further out of reach.
+Over 160 million children worldwide aged 5–17 years were engaged in child labour in 2020, according to the UN.
+This amounted to almost 1 in 10 of all children between 5-17 years of age, unchanged from 2016.
+In absolute numbers child labour has increased by over 8 million since 2016, putting the goal of ending child labour in all its forms by 2025 further out of reach.
 Child labour is most prevalent in Sub-Saharan Africa.

 No data is available for the Nordic countries on this indicator.

 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment

 |8.8.1||Fatal and non-fatal occupational injuries per 100,000 workers, by sex and migrant status|

 |8.8.2||Level of national compliance with labour rights (freedom of association and collective bargaining) based on International Labour Organization (ILO) textual sources and national legislation, by sex and migrant status|

 No data is available at the global or regional level for fatal and non-fatal occupational injuries (indicator 8.8.1).